How to Make a Charcuterie Board

 Organizing a Charcuterie Board

-hen, do the same with the veggies but don’t go all the way to the edges of the charcuterie board.
-Instead, fill that empty space with the bread.
+Then, do the same with the veggies but don’t go all the way to the edges of the charcuterie board.
+Instead, fill that empty space with bread.
 Continue this way until the board is filled.

-You could start from the edge of the board with some of the veggies and then place some bread between them and the olive bowl.
+You could start from the board’s edge with some of the veggies and then place some bread between them and the olive bowl.
 The possibilities are truly endless.
 Don’t forget to sprinkle some nuts in any empty spaces.